Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Introduction

 The most popular approach to generalization in the applied reinforcement learning literature involves fitting parameterized value functions.
-Such approaches relate closely to supervised learning in that they learn functions from state to value, though a difference is that value is influenced by action and observed only through delayed feedback.
-One advantage over model learning approaches is that, given a fitted value function, decisions can be made without solving a potentially intractable control problem.
+Such approaches relate closely to supervised learning in that they learn functions from state-action pairs to value, though a difference is that value is influenced by action and observed only through delayed feedback.
+One advantage over model learning approaches is that, given a fitted value function, decisions can be made without solving an often intractable control problem.
 We see this as a promising direction, though there currently is a lack of theoretical results that provide attractive bounds on learning time with value function generalization.
-A relevant paper along this research line is \citep{Li2010}, which studies the efficient reinforcement learning with value function generalization in the KWIK framework (see \citep{LiLW08}), and reduces the efficient reinforcement learning problem to the efficient KWIK online regression problem.
+A relevant paper along these lines is \citep{Li2010}, which studies efficient reinforcement learning with value function generalization in the KWIK framework (see \citep{li2011knows}) and reduces the problem to efficient KWIK online regression.
 However, the authors do not show how to solve the general KWIK online regression problem efficiently, and it is not even clear whether this is possible.
-Thus, though the result of \citep{Li2010} is interesting, it does not provide a provably efficient algorithm.
+Thus, though the result of \citet{Li2010} is interesting, it does not provide a provably efficient algorithm for general reinforcement learning problems.
+However, it is worth mentioning that \citet{li2011knows} has provided a solution to KWIK online regression with deterministic linear functions.
+As we will discuss later, this can be seen as a special case of the coherent learning problems we consider in Section \ref{sec:coherent_hypothesis_class}.

 An important challenge that remains is to couple exploration and value function generalization in a provably effective way, and in particular, to establish sample and computational efficiency guarantees that scale gracefully with the planning horizon and model complexity.
 In this paper, we aim to make progress in this direction.
 To start with a simple context, we restrict our attention to deterministic systems that evolve over finite time horizons, and we consider episodic learning, in which an agent repeatedly interacts with the same system.
 As a solution to the problem, we propose {\it optimistic constraint propagation (OCP)}, a computationally efficient reinforcement learning algorithm designed to synthesize efficient exploration and value function generalization.
 We establish that when the true value function $Q^*$ lies within the hypothesis class $\Qspace$, OCP selects optimal actions over all but at most $\dimM{\mathcal{Q}}$ episodes.
 Here, ${\rm dim_E}$ denotes the {\it eluder dimension}, which quantifies complexity of the hypothesis class.
 A corollary of this result is that regret is bounded by a function that is constant over time and linear in the problem horizon and eluder dimension.